Glossary

 Product Mockup

-A digital preview showing how a custom design looks on a product before it goes to print.
+A digital preview showing how a custom design looks on a product before it goes to print, used for listings and marketing.

 Read full definition →